Tucson Gem Show 2006

 All other types - None available rough.

-Blue(s) - Not available, sort of.
+Blue(s) - Still not available, sort of.
 OK, interesting story… India Indians and Chinese bought out the entire supply of blue Topaz before anybody else could get some.
-I at first found this surprising, but on later thought realized that this should have been expected.
+Both last year and this year, although there was some odds and ends available in lighter colors this year.